AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-faq.md

 ```

 You can find the extensionName value in `$vmss`.

-### Is there a virtual machine scale set template example that integrates with Operations Management Suite?

-For a virtual machine scale set template example that integrates with Operations Management Suite, see the second example in [Deploy an Azure Service Fabric cluster and enable monitoring by using Log Analytics](https://github.com/krnese/AzureDeploy/tree/master/OMS/MSOMS/ServiceFabric).

 ### Extensions seem to run in parallel on virtual machine scale sets.
 This causes my custom script extension to fail.
 What can I do to fix this?